ryantd42/NY-Legislative-Git/2023/A3412C-2023/bill.md

   ___________

- Introduced  by  M.  of  A.  EPSTEIN,  SIMON, BURDICK, SEAWRIGHT, KELLES, GONZALEZ-ROJAS, MEEKS, FORREST, MAMDANI, CRUZ, TAYLOR, CARROLL -- read once and referred to the Committee on Correction
+ Introduced  by  M.  of  A.  EPSTEIN,  SIMON, BURDICK, SEAWRIGHT, KELLES, GONZALEZ-ROJAS, MEEKS, FORREST, MAMDANI, CRUZ, TAYLOR, CARROLL, SHRES- THA, RIVERA, RAGA, GIBBS, DARLING, AUBRY, PRETLOW, GALLAGHER,  ARDILA, CUNNINGHAM,  ANDERSON,  BURGOS,  BORES,  WALKER,  LEVENBERG, NOVAKHOV, REYES, SEPTIMO, DE LOS SANTOS, SOLAGES, JACKSON, GLICK, SIMONE -- read once  and  referred  to  the  Committee  on  Correction  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

   CONCURRENT RESOLUTION OF THE SENATE AND ASSEMBLY

  proposing  an amendment to article 1 of the constitution, in relation to the abolition of slavery for persons convicted of crimes

   Section 1.
 Resolved (if the Senate concur),  That  article  1  of  the constitution be amended by adding a new section 20 to read as follows:
   §  20.
 ABOLITION  OF SLAVERY FOR PERSONS CONVICTED OF CRIMES.
 NEITHER SLAVERY NOR INVOLUNTARY SERVITUDE SHALL EXIST IN THE STATE OF  NEW  YORK FOR  PERSONS  CONVICTED  OF  CRIMES.
 NO INCARCERATED INDIVIDUAL IN ANY STATE OR LOCAL  PRISON,  PENITENTIARY,  JAIL  OR  REFORMATORY  SHALL  BE COMPELLED  OR INDUCED TO PROVIDE LABOR AGAINST HIS OR HER WILL BY ACTUAL OR THREATENED FORCE, PUNISHMENT, SEXUAL ASSAULT, OR BY ANY  OTHER  MEANS REASONABLY  LIKELY  TO CAUSE THE INCARCERATED INDIVIDUAL TO BELIEVE THAT IF THEY DO NOT PROVIDE SUCH LABOR THAT  THEY  OR  ANOTHER  PERSON  WOULD SUFFER  PHYSICAL,  EMOTIONAL  OR  MENTAL  HARM,  OR OTHER ADVERSE CONSE- QUENCES.
-  ANY  INCARCERATED  INDIVIDUAL  WHO VOLUNTARILY PROVIDES LABOR SHALL BE ENTITLED TO  COMPENSATION  AND  ALL  LABOR  PROTECTIONS  THAT  WOULD  BE PROVIDED  FOR WORK OF A SIMILAR NATURE, BUT FOR SUCH INDIVIDUAL'S CONDI- TION OF INCARCERATION.
+  ANY INCARCERATED INDIVIDUAL WHO VOLUNTARILY PROVIDES  LABOR  SHALL  BE ENTITLED  TO  ALL LABOR PROTECTIONS THAT WOULD BE PROVIDED FOR WORK OF A SIMILAR NATURE, BUT FOR SUCH INDIVIDUAL'S  CONDITION  OF  INCARCERATION.
  THIS SECTION SHALL BE SELF-EXECUTING.
   §  2.
 Resolved (if the Senate concur), That the foregoing be referred to the first  regular  legislative  session  convening  after  the  next succeeding general election of members of the assembly, and, in conform- ity with section 1 of article 19 of the constitution, be published for 3 months previous to the time of such election.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD89022-01-3
+  LBD89022-02-3